If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Extra-large mop head for quick cleaning.
+• Coverage: Extra-large mop head covers rooms quickly.

 Cons